pawlik92/flutter_whirlpool/README.md

 To build application, you need to install **Flutter (1.17+)**.
 You can find help here: https://flutter.dev/docs/get-started/install

-The ball simulation is conducted using the Box2D physic engine.
+The balls simulation is conducted using the Box2D physic engine.

 ## Tips